The DL Advocate: Playing the devil's advocate with hidden systematic uncertainties: A Reinforcement Learning approach

 \subsection{RL Advocate applied to \texorpdfstring{$P_{5}^{'}$}{P5'}}

 This section illustrates the use of Reinforcement Learning to play the devil's advocate with a second concrete example inspired by a set of measurements that shows some tension with respect to the Standard Model prediction.
 In principle, the same study could be conducted with the linear programming method presented in Sec.~\ref{sec:method} (after an appropriate modification of the loss definition) as well as RL be applied to the branching fraction example of Sec.~\ref{sec:toy_example}.
-In both cases similar results and conclusions have to be expected.
-In the following, we present the efficacy of the RL Advocate applied on a physics example of high interest for the community, \emph{i.e.} the $P_{5}^{'}$ anomaly.
+In both cases similar results and conclusions have to be expected given the simple nature of the examples under study and agreement between the simple optimisation and RL results shown later.
+In the following, we present the efficacy of the RL Advocate applied on a physics example of high interest for the community, \emph{i.e.} the $P_{5}^{'}$ anomaly~\cite{Altmannshofer:2013foa}.